isomerpages/moe-sji/_conduct-at-school/Code Of Conduct.md

 4.1.
 We show our loyalty to our school by taking personal interest and pride in school and in the classroom

-1. We will ensure that the classroom is orderly and clean, at the beginning each lesson and at the end of the school day and we will ensure that all litter is deposited in the wastepaper-baskets provided as this is also part and parcel of hygienic.
+a.
+We will ensure that the classroom is orderly and clean, at the beginning each lesson and at the end of the school day and we will ensure that all litter is deposited in the wastepaper-baskets provided as this is also part and parcel of hygienic.
-2. All of us, together with the Duty Boys, will ensure the readiness of the classroom for lessons by removing all bits of litter, arranging the desks neatly and cleaning the board before the next teacher comes.
+b.
+All of us, together with the Duty Boys, will ensure the readiness of the classroom for lessons by removing all bits of litter, arranging the desks neatly and cleaning the board before the next teacher comes.
 We will also ensure that the canteen tables are clean after use out of consideration for others who will use the table after us.
 The Class Committee, under the supervision of the Class Tutor, will ensure that duty rosters are monitored and enforced each day.
-3. We will change out of our P.E attire into full school uniform after P.E as this is a hygienic practice.
+c.
+We will change out of our P.E attire into full school uniform after P.E as this is a hygienic practice.
 Our wet P.E attire and wet towel, which we would have brought to wipe ourselves dry, will be put away in a plastic bag and kept in our schoolbag.

 4.2.
 We show our loyalty to our school by taking personal interest and pride in school/classroom

-1. We not only discourage others from littering but we personally pick up any litter we come across and deposit it in the nearest refuse bin.
+a.
+We not only discourage others from littering but we personally pick up any litter we come across and deposit it in the nearest refuse bin.
-2. We observe proper toilet hygiene and leave this facility the way we wish to find it: clean and dry
+b.
+We observe proper toilet hygiene and leave this facility the way we wish to find it: clean and dry
-3. For reasons of cleanliness and good order, food and drink are only consumed in the cafeteria.
+c.
+For reasons of cleanliness and good order, food and drink are only consumed in the cafeteria.
-4. If we have dropped food on the floor, it is our responsibility to clear it up before it is trampled upon by others.
+e.
+If we have dropped food on the floor, it is our responsibility to clear it up before it is trampled upon by others.
-5. After eating, we clean our place at the table and return all non-disposable bowls, plates and eating utensils to the designated area.
+f.
+After eating, we clean our place at the table and return all non-disposable bowls, plates and eating utensils to the designated area.
-6. We will always clean up the areas that we have used so that others who come after us will be able to use them without great inconvenience.
+g.
+We will always clean up the areas that we have used so that others who come after us will be able to use them without great inconvenience.

 4.3.
 We show our loyalty to our school by respecting all school property.

-### Principle 5
+<h5><u>Principle 5</u></h5>

-As Men of Integrity and Men for Others, we are driven by passion in the way we express our Josephian identity by the way we carry ourselves so that it inspires others to have a strong sense of pride of being Josephian.
+**As Men of Integrity and Men for Others, we are driven by passion in the way we express our Josephian identity by the way we carry ourselves so that it inspires others to have a strong sense of pride of being Josephian.**